 By Mark Vinciguerra

-Mark Vinciguerra is president and owner of Capital Region Independent Media, which publishes the Ravena News-Herald.
+Mark Vinciguerra is president of Capital Region Independent Media.